comp-journalism/commentIQ/CommentAPIcode/README.md

 * NLTK corpus for 'stop words'
 * MySQL
 * MySQL Python connector
-* BeautifulSoap(bs4)
+* BeautifulSoup(bs4)
 * ConfigParser (if not included in default python libraries)

 ### 2. Get the database and table structure

-The Structures for all tables is present in a self contained SQL file - TableStructures.sql in 'apidata' folder.
-The table structures needs to be ready in order to run step 4.
+The structures for all database tables is present in a self contained SQL file - TableStructures.sql in the 'apidata' folder.
+The table structures need to be ready in order to run step 4.
-The TableStructures.sql can me imported in your database and executed to create all the table skeletons.
+The TableStructures.sql can be imported in your database and executed to create all the table skeletons.

-### 3. Change the Config files
+### 3. Edit the config files

-There are 2 config files that needs to be changed in order to run step 4 and 5.
+There are two config files that need to be changed in order to run steps 4 and 5.
 #### 1) database.ini
 ```sh
 [credentials]